Tronald/CoordinateSharp/README.md

 ### Universal Transverse Mercator and Military Grid Reference System

-UTM and MGRS formats are available for display.
+UTM and MGRS (NATO UTM) formats are available for display.
 They are converted from the lat/long decimal values.
 The default datum is WGS84 but a custom datum may be passed.
 These formats are accessible from the ```Coordinate``` object.

 ```C#
 Coordinate c = new Coordinate(40.57682, -70.75678);